• < menu

 When designers work together the result is higher quality output, a faster pace and more consistency.
 Often, folks talk about needing documentation, rules, and formal reviews to ENFORCE a design system.
 But I think it sticks better when others have a connection to the underlying principles.
 You build that connection by working with the principles together in a place where you feel empowered to question the rules by sharing new ideas.

-Next project: Valve
+Next project: Topaz

 ux portfolio – intro